Planning Ahead – Course Design

 - In addition, the College is a member of PHENND (the Philadelphia Higher Education Network of Neighborhood Development) and Pennsylvania Campus Compact.
 Both of these organizations have syllabi directories and will provide technical assistance to faculty from member institutions.

-- Course development grants have been available through the Civic Engagement Office in the past, through outside grants that our office has obtained.
+- Course development grants have been available through Civic Engagement in the past, through outside grants that our office has obtained.
 Currently, course development funding is not available from our office but may be available through the Provost’s Office.

-- Praxis and the Civic Engagement Office have established many connections with community based organizations in Norristown and Philadelphia and will share this network with faculty who are looking for ways of building a community-based learning component into a course.
+- Praxis and Civic Engagement have established many connections with community based organizations in Norristown and Philadelphia and will share this network with faculty who are looking for ways of building a community-based learning component into a course.

 - Some of the most helpful advice about Praxis course design comes from other faculty who have already taught Praxis courses.
 We are in touch with many BMC and HC faculty who are teaching community-based learning courses in a variety of disciplines and would be glad to make suggestions about who to contact.